-With competition comes excellence and we all want to be excellent.
+With games at work comes excellence and we all want to be excellent.

 1. Continuous self-improvement, going for a personal best, trying to shave time or extend distance against yesterday’s performance, and